Palalalite/nath-maya-scripts/README.md

-Python scripts made for rigging in Autodesk Maya 2022
+Rigging helper scripts to use in Maya 2022